-This “sizing up” process is taking place right now, even as you read this, and will continue as long as you’re in business.
+This “sizing up” process is happening now, even as you read this, and will continue as long as you are in business.

 As one example, the moment potential customers land on your website, they will begin scanning the page.
-Consciously and subconsciously, they assess what they see and will decide to stay on your site to learn more about your business or leave it immediately.
+Then, consciously—and more importantly, subconsciously—they will assess what they see, determine if it interests them, then decide to stay a while or leave it immediately.

-Research has found that website visitors reach a conclusion about a site within two-tenths of a second.
+Research has found that users form an opinion of a website within two-tenths of a second.
 They then spend the next two and a half seconds verifying their initial impression.

-Similar data supports this finding.
-A study performed by psychologists discovered that the average human being develops an impression of another within one-tenth of a second when meeting them face-to-face.
+There is more data to support the theory that humans pass judgment at lightning speed.
+For example, a study performed by psychologists discovered that the average human being develops an impression of another person within one-tenth of a second when meeting them face-to-face.

 It appears people have more grace for businesses, albeit not much.
 This article from Forbes tells us your prospective customers will assess your business within seven seconds.

-Whether you have two seconds to make a favorable impression or ten seconds makes little difference.
-The bottom line is we have to make the best impression possible and do it fast if we hope to hold our prospects’ attention.
+Whether you have two, seven, or ten seconds to win people over makes little difference.
+The bottom line is we have to make an impact and do it fast if we hope to hold our prospects’ attention.

 What Is a Brand Identity?

-Ask ten people how they define the term brand identity and I promise the number one answer will be “a logo”.
+Ask ten people how they define the term brand identity, and I promise the number one answer will be “a logo”.
 A few may say “a logo and colors”.
-Beyond that, what a brand identity is becomes vague, especially for small business owners.
+Beyond that, the idea of a brand identity becomes vague, especially for business owners.

-Even within the branding and marketing world, the definition of brand identity will vary but is usually limited to a business’s visual design.
-However, I have chosen to expand on it because, as we will learn in the sections that follow, long-term business success is based on retaining customer relationships.
-Yet these relationships cannot be forged on looks alone.
+Even within the branding and marketing world, the definition of brand identity will vary, but is usually limited to an organization’s visual design.
+However, I have expanded on this definition because, as we will learn in the following sections, long-term business success is based on retaining customer relationships.
+Yet long-term, profitable relationships cannot be forged on looks alone.

-In other words, a brand identity is not one thing but a collection of things that, working together, create an entity your target customers can connect to.
+A brand identity is not one thing but a collection of things that, working together, create an “essence” your target customers can connect to.

 Businesses Without Identities Are Like Trees

-By creating a brand identity, you’re bringing your business to life.
-This is important because human beings, by nature, desire to make connections which precede long-lasting relationships.
-Yet certain qualities must exist before the connection can take place.
+A brand identity breathes life into your business.
+This is important because human beings, by nature, desire to make connections that evolve into long-lasting relationships.
+Yet certain qualities must exist first.

-Many small business owners jump straight into selling their products and services without considering the impression they want to make on their target market.
-They wholeheartedly believe if they have a good product, people will buy it.
+Yet many small business owners jump straight into selling their products and services without considering consumers’ perceptions of their business.
+Instead, they wholeheartedly believe if they have a good product, people will buy it.

 However, while they will make some sales, focusing solely on selling puts these businesses at a disadvantage.
 Why?

-Because they rely too heavily on the product itself as the basis for a connection with the customer prior to the sale.
-Establishing this connection is the difference between transaction-based businesses and ones built on relationships.
+Because they rely too heavily on the product itself as the basis for a connection with the customer.
+Establishing a bond before the sale separates transaction-based businesses from those built on lasting relationships.